ReturnerNaGithub/ChainlinkHackathon/README.md

 FOR NFTS AND NFT AVATARS USING PLUGIN: EMERGENCE

 1. Data from the Game go to the web 3.
-2. - testnet Mumbai
+2. - testnet Sepolia
-3. - other testnets
+3. - mainnet polygon
 4. Data from the Game go to the AWS.
 Deploy + players data
 5. Player own : 4 diferent assets ( tokens, NFT assets, assets and Avatars )
 6. dNFT is needed in the game : Next Level